 That’s why it’s important to end financial associations with ex-partners by closing any joint accounts you still have and contacting the credit reference agency to ask for a ‘notice of disassociation’ to stop your credit files from being linked.

-Your credit rating may also influence the rate of interest you are charged on any borrowing, and the amount you can borrow.
+Your credit rating might also influence the rate of interest you are charged on any borrowing, and the amount you can borrow.

 Who works out your credit score?

 There is not one single, definitive credit score that exists for you.
 Rather, it’s worked out by each individual lender.

 However, when you apply for credit they will check with one or more of the three main credit reference agencies in the UK: